Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 popd

-The <packages type="uninstall"> element will make sure that the final appliance will no longer contain our tools required to build foo_app, thus making our image smaller.
+The <packages type="uninstall"> element ensures that the final appliance no longer contains the tools required to build foo_app, thus making the image smaller.

 There are also other use cases for type="uninstall", especially for specialized appliances.
-For containers one can often remove the package shadow (it is required to setup new user accounts) or any left over partitioning tools (parted or fdisk).
+For containers, you can remove the package shadow (it is required to setup new user accounts) or any remaining partitioning tools (parted or fdisk).
 All networking tools can be safely uninstalled in images for embedded devices without a network connection.

 7.3.4 The product and namedCollection element